Our final goal is to understand and harness the regenerative potential within our own cells and organs for therapy.

 We currently work on three main lines or research:

-Lipids and metabolism.
-Investigating how the cell's metabolism (in particular lipids) is involved in the processes or regeneration, cell reprogramming, injury and disease.
-Development and regeneration.
+Bioactive lipids and stem cell metabolism.
+Investigating how stem cell metabolism and bioactive lipid signaling are involved in the processes or regeneration, cell reprogramming, injury and disease.
+Human cardiovascular development.
 Understanding how the body map is laid out (development) and remodeled as an adult organism, as it offers insights into competent states, differentiation (programming) and dedifferentiation (reprogramming).
 Our most common systems are the zebrafish and mouse.

-Bio-inspired reprogramming.
-Applying bio-inspired reprogramming and synthetic biology approaches to developing ground-breaking regenerative therapies, either by 1) reprogramming somatic cells to become stem cells with healing properties 2) Expanding or activating resident stem cells or 3) by remodeling their environment to facilitate regenerative states.
+Bio-inspired regenerative reprogramming.
+Applying bio-inspired reprogramming and synthetic biology approaches to develop ground-breaking regenerative therapies, either by 1) reprogramming somatic cells to become stem cells with healing properties 2) Expanding or activating resident stem cells or 3) by remodeling their environment to facilitate regenerative states.

 To tackle these questions, we use an ample array of techniques, including mass spectrometry-based lipidomics, molecular and cellular biology, functional genomics, CRISPR/Cas9 genome manipulation, high-content screenings, human pluripotent stem cells, organoid systems and animal models (mouse and zebrafish).